Northwestern Polytechnical University: Academics

 NPU has a strong research capacity in engineering.
 It was confirmed as one of the National Key Universities by the State Council in 1960.
 In the seventh and eighth Five-year plan, NPU was listed as one of the 15 National Key Developing Universities.
 In the ninth Five-year plan, NPU joined the Project 211.
 And, in the tenth Five-year plan, NPU joined the Project 985.

 Since its establishment, NPU has educated more than 150,000 high level technicians and researchers for China's defense industry and national economy development.
 The first PhD from 6 disciplines in China was graduated from NPU.
 And, among NPU's alumni, there are more than 30 fellows of the CAS and the CAE, 30 generals in PLA and 6 recipients of China's TOP 10 Outstanding Youth Elite.

 Accreditation and memberships

 NPU is one of the Seven Sons of National Defence and member of SAP University Alliances.

-Funding

-The university's research funding has been continually rising every year.
-It reached 1.67 billion RMB in 2010 (US$0.26 billion), ranking fifth among all universities in China with funding per faculty member ranked first.
-And, in 2011, it reached 1.91 billion RMB.

 Rankings and reputation

-As of 2021, Northwestern Polytechnical University was listed as one of the world's top 450th universities in both the Academic Ranking of World Universities and the U.S. News & World Report Best Global University Ranking.
+In 2024, Northwestern Polytechnical University was listed as one of the world's top 300 universities in the Academic Ranking of World Universities and the U.S. News & World Report Best Global University Ranking.

-As of 2022, NPU ranked 25th in the Best Chinese Universities Ranking compiled by Shanghai Ruanke.
-And, NPU's engineering ranked the tenth among China's engineering universities.
+In 2022, NPU ranked 25th in the Best Chinese Universities Ranking compiled by Shanghai Ruanke.
+NPU's engineering ranked the tenth among China's engineering universities.

 According to the results of the third Evaluation of Disciplines by the Ministry of Education of the People's Republic of China, the ranks of parts of NPU's disciplines are shown below.